Getting Started

 Get Up and Running

-2. Create Your Team - Pick a team name.
+2. Sign Up and Create Your Team - Sign up to Fly and pick a team name.
 This becomes your private registry at <your-team>.jfrog.io.

 3. Start Working with Fly - Ask your coding agent: “Start working with Fly”.
 Fly connects your repos, configures your CI, and gets you ready to ship.

 4. Generate Your First Release - Approve the PR and run your workflows.
-Every push now creates a release with full traceability.
+Every push now creates a release you can find, share, and deploy.

-5. Deploy and Track Your Runtime - Create an environment, connect it to your K8s namespace, and deploy: “Deploy the login fix to staging”.
-Track what’s running from your coding agent or Fly Chat.
+5. Deploy and Track Your Runtime - Create an environment, connect your cluster, and deploy: “Deploy the login fix to staging”.
+Track what’s running from your coding agent.

 Download Fly App

-The Fly App is your local bridge to Fly.
-It connects your coding agent, your package managers, and your registry.
+The Fly App brings Fly to your machine.
+Your coding agent, your package managers, and your registry all work together once it’s installed.

-1. Go to fly.jfrog.ai/home and download the Fly App, or copy the curl command and paste it in your coding agent or terminal:
+Go to jfrog.com/fly and download the Fly App, or copy the curl/PowerShell command and paste it in your coding agent or terminal:

 curl -fsSL https://fly.jfrog.ai/download/desktop | bash